 This stove is extremely quiet for having such a powerful blower that runs off 110 volts.

 We also love that it comes with a 1 year parts warranty and great technical assistance which comes in handy when installing.

 Some other great features of this stove include the large window bay for viewing which is always the norm for pellet stoves.

 This stove also comes with a an awesome remote that will allow you to fully control the stove from across the room.

 This powerful pellet stove will get you through the coldest of nights in your RV.
-It holds up to 120 pounds of pellets and will heat non stop for 70 hours if needed.
+It holds up to 40 pounds of pellets.

 It has an automatic comfort control system that will allow you to turn one know to control the heat level that will automatically control the stove to keep that temperature.

 This stove also contains an integrated diagnostic system to help you troubleshoot any problems.

 One thing we really like about this stove is the automatic built in blower and wont distract you from a movie or reading.